SoamyaAgrawal17/SAVS/README.md

   Link: https://documenter.getpostman.com/view/14290543/UVC9gkKY

 Unit Tests:
-Command to run unit test:
-We have covered all the methods implemented in ClubService, EventService, and StudentService.
+Command to run unit test: coverage run -m unittest discover test We have covered all the methods implemented in ClubService, EventService, and StudentService.
 For Controller methods, we have used the above System Tests.
 Unit tests for Controllers is planned to be implemented as part of the next iteration.